-The District has addressed the "Time Tracking System for Employees Not Fully Dedicated to the Bond Program" recommendation provided in the prior years' reports.
-We reviewed the funds used for administrator salaries to determine whether the costs were allowable per Opinion 04-110 issued on November 9, 2004 by the State of California's Office of the Attorney General.
+District labor charges appeared consistent with Opinion 04-110 requirements, resulting in no exception.
+We reviewed the funds used for administrator salaries to determine whether the costs were allowable per Opinion 04-110 issued on November 9, 2004, by the State of California's Office of the Attorney General.
 Opinion No. 04-110 states that, "a school district may use Proposition 39 school bond proceeds to pay the salaries of district employees to the extent they perform administrative oversight work on construction projects authorized by a voter approved bond measure."
 Upon review of the labor expended from Measure E and BH, labor charges appeared consistent with Opinion 04-110 requirements, resulting in no exception.

-- 2022 Report Observation 5

 - 2021 Report Observation 5

 - 2020 Report Observation 5

 - 2019 Report Objective 5

 - 2018 Report Objective No. 45